William Milman (lawyer): Biography

-Born in London, William Milman was baptised at St Martin-in-the-Fields on the 9th of January, 1650.
+Born in London, William Milman was baptised at St Martin-in-the-Fields on 9 January, 1650.
 His parents were William Milman and Mary Palmer.
 According to Le Neve's Pedigree of Knights, William Milman the elder worked as a shoemaker at the New Exchange in the Strand, but failed in business and later ran a coffeehouse.

 Milman made his fortune in stock-jobbing.
 For most of his life, he was a barrister with the London Inns.
 Such was his prolificacy in his field, he became acquainted with the Earl of Dorset, godfather of Prince William.
-The Earl of Dorset introduced Milman to Prince William's mother, Queen Anne, and Milman was knighted on the 7th of February, 1705, at St James's Palace.
+The Earl of Dorset introduced Milman to Prince William's mother, Queen Anne, and Milman was knighted on 7 February, 1705, at St James's Palace.

 Sir William Milman was married three times in his life.
 His first wife was Elizabeth Taylor, daughter of Col. Silvanus Taylor, and niece of Silas Taylor.
 William and Elizabeth had two children, both of whom died in infancy.
 One of their children, Ann Milman, was born in 1677.
 William later married Laetitia Masters, widow of Samuel Masters, preacher at Bridewell Hospital, and daughter of William Durham, rector of St Mildred, Bread Street.
-The couple bore no children, and Laetitia was buried at St Mildred's on the 2nd of November, 1702.
+The couple bore no children, and Laetitia was buried at St Mildred's on 2 November, 1702.
 Milman's third and final wife was Elizabeth Vaughan, daughter of Mr. Vaughan of Wales.
 The couple also bore no children.

-Sir William died on the 3rd of February, 1713.
+Sir William died on 3 February, 1713.
 He left no issue, and his fortune of £20,000 was left chiefly to his nieces; daughters of his brother John Milman, who "lived a poor man to whom his brother [Sir William] would not exhibit."
 His nieces, Elizabeth, Robella, Mary, and Diana, were bequeathed quarter-shares of Sir William's estate, on the condition they and their heirs retained the surname Milman.
 He was also survived by his mother, Mary Milman, and widow, Dame Elizabeth Milman, née Vaughan.
 His mother was left the house she lived in, and an annuity of £100 per year.
 His widow, Lady Elizabeth, was executrix of his will and was left an annuity of £600 per year, as long as she remained unmarried after the death of Sir William.

 Milman was buried at More's Chapel, Chelsea.
 The chapel, originally the private property of Thomas Moore, came into the ownership of Sir William Milman on his acquisition of Gorges House.
 His tombstone, inscribed with his arms, reads: "Here Lyeth The Body of Sr WILLIAM MILMAN Kr Barister at Law of the Inner Temple LONDON who Died at his House in CHELSEA Febry ye 3d in the 64th Year of his Age Annoque Dom 1713."